kmaterna/elastic_stresses_py/README.md

 * Output computations at depths other than the surface
 * Read in full moment tensor (not just double couple focal mechanisms)
 * Read .inr files (like Coulomb)
+* Complete the separation of output stage from visualization stage

 ### Additional Input Formats beyond Coulomb Format:
 Source Faults (or faults that have slip on them) and Receiver Faults (or faults that receive stress from slip on source faults) can be specified in several human-readable formats beyond the .inp file that Coulomb uses.
 Each fault is specified by a row in an input text file of extention .intxt or .inzero.
 Valid rows of the input file include: